 I am a human-environment geographer specializing in the human dimensions of climate change and environmental hazards.
 My lab’s research focuses on the intersection of human perception and decision-making with societal vulnerability and adaptation to climate change and environmental hazards.
 In my work, I investigate how spatial relationships and environmental context influence risk perceptions, communication, and behavior.

-I am an Associate Professor of Geography in the Department of Environment & Society at Utah State University, where I direct the Human-Environment Spatial Analysis Lab.
+I am a Professor of Geography in the Department of Environment & Society in the S.J. and Jessie E. Quinney College of Natural Resources at Utah State University, where I direct the Human-Environment Spatial Analysis Lab.